deopurkar/deopurkar.github.io/index.md

 Here are the notes from the course [moduli of curves](/moduli/), which I taught at Columbia.

-For othr courses taught in the past, see my [teaching](/teaching/) page.
+For other courses taught in the past, see my [teaching](/teaching/) page.